AgnostiqHQ/covalent-ec2-plugin/README.md

 ## Covalent EC2 Executor Plugin

 Covalent is a Pythonic workflow tool used to execute tasks on advanced computing hardware.
 This executor plugin interfaces Covalent with an EC2 instance over SSH.
-This plugin is appropriate for executing workflow tasks on an instance that has either been auto-configured by the plugin itself or manually configured by a user.
+This plugin is appropriate for executing workflow tasks on an instance that has been auto-provisioned and configured by the plugin.

 ## Installation